Getting organized can help you live your best life.

 Since living with clutter causes unnecessary stress and frustration, I want to share with you how to effectively sort through the clutter and get organized.

 Use this organizing process with any area in your home.

 I suggest starting with an area that feels most “heavy” or stressful to you.
 You know that feeling, right?
 That annoying weight that you can’t exactly pinpoint, but you know it’s there hovering over you when you see the clutter.
 Start there!
 Then, move on to the second next stressful area.
 Take it one room at a time.

-The first step of getting organized is to make a mess.
+The first step to getting organized is to make a mess.

-This sounds counterintuitive, but it’s necessary to drag everything out and create one big cluttered pile.
-It’s easier to deal with the clutter when it’s all out in the open.
+This sounds counterintuitive, but it sometimes helps to drag everything out so you can see it.
+For many people, it’s easier to deal with the clutter when it’s all out in the open because you can’t ignore it.
 You may be surprised by all the clutter that’s been hiding inside drawers, under beds and inside boxes.
 Tip: to avoid getting overwhelmed focus on one small space at a time.

 These five piles are relocate, revisit, trash, donate and keep.
 The relocate pile consists of items you want to keep, but don’t belong in this area.
 The revisit pile should be very small.
 These are items you’re having a hard time making a decision on.
 Sleep on it and make a decision tomorrow.
 The trash, donate and keep piles are self-explanatory.

 After sorting it’s time to get things moving.